 Step 7: Clean The Exterior Of The Dishwasher

 Finish up by wiping down the front of your stainless steel dishwasher.
-We want its exterior to match the interior and look shiny and new!
+You’ll want its exterior to match the interior and look shiny and new!

 Use a toothpick and toothbrush to clear out around knobs, buttons, and crevices.
 Then, wipe down the control panel and door with your white vinegar and warm water solution.
 Or, if preferred, feel free to use your favorite multi-surface cleaning spray!
 Pay special attention to the handle, knobs, and buttons that you and your family touch most often.